Waymer/MarkupProject/instructions.md

 1. Navigate to the src/ directory
 2. run `python scorer.py`
-    a.
-Database creation is done in the same script, creating a file markup_db.sqlite.
+    * Database creation is done in the same script, creating a file markup_db.sqlite.
-    b. markup_db.sqlite can be deleted for resetting the db/rerunning the script.
+    * markup_db.sqlite can be deleted for resetting the db/rerunning the script.
-    c.
-All given html files are added in the script, with print statements demonstrating each function output
+    * All given html files are added in the script, with print statements demonstrating each function output